Skip to main content

 Arc<Event> dispatch

 With Arc<Event> dispatch, each event is wrapped in a single Arc by the CoreEventBus and shared across all handlers.
-This eliminates deep clones of large event payloads like LazyHistorySync blobs and Message(Box<wa::Message>, Arc<MessageInfo>).
-The MessageInfo inside Event::Message and UndecryptableMessage is also wrapped in Arc, enabling zero-cost sharing across the message dispatch, retry receipt, and PDO recovery paths without cloning the full struct.
+This eliminates deep clones of large event payloads like LazyHistorySync blobs and Message(Arc<wa::Message>, Arc<MessageInfo>).
+Both the wa::Message body and the MessageInfo are Arc-wrapped, enabling zero-cost sharing across the message dispatch, retry receipt, and PDO recovery paths without cloning the full struct.
 Combined with LazyHistorySync’s OnceLock, all handlers sharing the same Arc<Event> get parse-once semantics for free — the first handler to call lazy_sync.get() triggers the decode, and subsequent handlers reuse the cached result.

 Best Practices